 Sicily’s agricultural traditions

 I have long loved Sicilian cuisine and food is one of my main memories from visiting (and a big part of what makes me want to go back!).
-It’s influenced by the island’s history and location between Africa and Europe.
+The food is that bit more diverse, being influenced by the island’s history and location between Africa and Europe.

 Many Sicilian dishes would be described as peasant food, since wealth has not traditionally been well distributed.
 But thankfully, the island has some great produce, as well as the seafood-rich Mediterranean all around.